 - Vibration urticaria / vibratory angioedema: Vibrations

-Other forms are
+Other forms of Urticaria

 - Aquagenic urticaria: Contact between the skin and water.

 - Contact urticaria: Contact between the skin and certain substances.

 - No Urticaria: Some diseases appear similar to urticaria and were previously classified together.

 In the group “other urticaria”, cholinergic urticaria and exercise-induced urticaria, and contact urticaria are collected.
 In contrast to that experienced in the case of spontaneous urticaria, the discomfort experienced in connection with these types of urticaria can be brought about deliberately, and the symptoms of these types of urticaria, in contrast to those of physical urticaria, occur independently of physical stimuli.